Bachelor of Fashion Design

 -

-- Students must be 18+ years of age at commencement of course.
+- Must be 18 years of age or older at the commencement of the degree

 -

-- Students must be 18+ years of age at commencement of course.
+- Must be 18 years of age or older at the commencement of the degree

 List of Units